 Given that women in my study area tend to have less bargaining power than men, the gender difference in account use could be driven by intrahousehold concerns.
-To study this issue more directly, I conjecture that the ATM treatment was especially unattractive to individuals with low bargaining power.17 If this conjecture is correct, accounts owned by individuals with greater bargaining power should respond more positively to the ATM treatment.
+To study this issue, I conjecture that the ATM treatment was especially unattractive to individuals with low bargaining power.
+If this conjecture is correct, accounts owned by individuals with greater bargaining power should respond more positively to the ATM treatment.
 If intrahousehold concerns were especially pressing, the ATM treatment could even have a negative impact on individuals with low levels of bargaining power.

 To test this hypothesis, I use intrahousehold differences in demographic characteristics to proxy household bargaining power.
-I follow a large body of theoretical and empirical literature in assuming that demographic and economic characteristics that improve an individual's utility outside the marriage (or in a non-cooperative equilibrium within the marriage) translate into greater household bargaining power.18 In particular, I assume that having higher
+I follow the literature in assuming that demographic and economic characteristics that improve an individual's utility outside the marriage (or in a non-cooperative equilibrium within the marriage) translate into greater household bargaining power.17 I assume that having higher income, having more years of education, being more literate, and being older than a spouse correlate with greater relative bargaining power.18

-17It is important to caveat that the relative attractiveness of ATM cards need not monotonically increase with bargaining power.
-Women with very low bargaining power could simply forfeit control of accounts to their husbands regardless of the ATM card, for example.
-See Anderson and Baland (2002) for an illustration of the non-linearity argument.
+16The relative attractiveness of ATM cards need not monotonically increase with bargaining power.
+Women with very low bargaining power could simply forfeit control of accounts to their husbands regardless of the ATM card (for example, see Anderson and Baland (2002)).
 Since there is no evidence of a nonlinear relationship in my data, I focus on the distinction between high and low bargaining power to streamline the empirical work.

-18Examples include Manser and Brown (1980), McElroy and Horney (1981), Lundberg and Pollak (1993), Thomas (1994), Lundberg et al. (1997), Browning and Chiappori (1998), Anderson and Baland (2002), Angrist (2002), Chiappori et al. (2002), and Lafortune (2013).
+17Examples include Manser and Brown (1980), McElroy and Horney (1981), Lundberg and Pollak (1993), Thomas (1994), Lundberg et al. (1997), Browning and Chiappori (1998), Anderson and Baland (2002), Angrist (2002), Chiappori et al. (2002), and Lafortune (2013).